-2019 Annual Report SPEB Grants Making an Impact in the South Platte River Basin The Grant Program developed and managed by the South Platte Enhancement Board (SPEB) is funded through earnings from the Endowment Fund.
+2021 Annual Report SPEB Grants Making an Impact in the South Platte River Basin The Grant Program developed and managed by the South Platte Enhancement Board (SPEB) is funded through earnings from the Endowment Fund.
 The Endowment Fund has been graciously provided by Front Range water providers and local governments.
-SPEB is accepting grant applications for projects and initiatives that protect or enhance ORV's (outstanding remarkable values) along sections of the South Platte River and its North Fork.
-Grant applications for 2020 are currently postponed until further notice.
+SPEB is accepting grant applications for projects and initiatives that protect or enhance Outstanding Remarkable Values (ORVs) along sections of the South Platte River and its North Fork.
+Now accepting 2022 grant applications up to \$40,000 per project.
+Applications are due June 8, 2022.
 For more information, visit www.southplatte.org